American Mafia History Website

 (September 2018)

-Federal Bureau of Investigation surveillance and intelligence obtained through several early-1960s underworld informants (including a mysterious Profaci Crime Family associate whose cooperation actually predated Valachi's) triggered an evolution in federal law enforcement terminology.
-The sources indicated that some mobsters referred to their organization by a previously unknown name.
-The old term for traditional Italian organized crime, "Mafia," was eventually discarded within the Bureau in favor of the new name, "La Cosa Nostra."
+Federal Bureau of Investigation surveillance and intelligence obtained through several early 1960s underworld informants (including a mysterious Profaci Crime Family associate whose cooperation predated Valachi's) triggered an evolution in law enforcement terminology.
+The old name for traditional Italian organized crime, "Mafia" was eventually discarded in favor of a new name, "La Cosa Nostra."

 Teresa